jackocnr/intl-tel-input/README.md

 You can always get the full international number (including country code) using `getNumber`, then you only have to store that one string in your database (you don't have to store the country separately), and then the next time you initialise the plugin with that number in the input, it will automatically set the country and format it according to the options you specify (e.g. when using `nationalMode` it will automatically display the number in national format, removing the international dial code).

 If you know the user's country, you can set it with `initialCountry` (e.g. `"us"` for the United States), and if you don't, we recommend setting `initialCountry` to `"auto"` (along with the `geoIpLookup` option) to determine the user's country based on their IP address.

+If you know the user's language, you can utilise the included translations to localise the country names (etc) - [see example](https://intl-tel-input.com/examples/localise-countries.html).

 ## Initialisation Options
 When you initialise the plugin, the first argument is the input element, and the second is an object containing any initialisation options you want, which are detailed below.
 Note: any options that take country codes should be [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes.